Transit times

 Carrier-level actual transit times are available for all carriers who participate in the vessel sharing agreement (VSA) on a specific service.
 That means that if a vessel sails on a Premier alliance service, it will count towards the averages for HMM, ONE, and Yang Ming, even if the vessel was operated by just HMM.

-Reliability information displayed in Transit times is sourced from our partners at Sea-Intelligence and is calculated with the same methodology used in Schedule reliability.
+Reliability information displayed in Transit times is sourced from from eeSea, a subsidiary of Xeneta, and is calculated with the same methodology used in Schedule reliability.